 June 30, 2016 by Stacey Papp

-Fleet managers know that their profitability is directly tied to their drivers.
+Fleet managers know profitability is directly tied to their drivers.
 A fast, efficient fleet is a profitable fleet.
 Likewise, a fleet with drivers who engage in unsafe driving habits, lag behind on their routes or get bogged down with tasks like waiting for a broken-down vehicle to be repaired because it wasn’t taken for proper maintenance can see profits go flying out the window.

-The most direct link of driving habits and costs is in day-to day operational expenses.
-Drivers who are careless and unsafe are expensive to employ on a daily basis:
+The most direct link of driving habits and costs is in day-to-day operational expenses.
+Drivers who are careless and unsafe are expensive to employ on a daily basis.

 The urge to go faster is strong when you’re a driver on a schedule, but speeding is costly for a fleet when drivers gather tickets that taint their driving records, causing insurance rates to balloon.
 In addition, speeding takes a toll on fleet vehicles to the tune of more frequent maintenance needs like tire and brake changes and stress on the engine that more moderate driving likely wouldn’t cause.
 Add in the additional fuel costs that speeding generates, and the expenses mount.
 And, of course, the possibility of a hugely expensive accident is increased by using excessive speed.

 These dangerous driving events have similar effects as speeding without having the benefit of a police force to call your attention to them.
 While they are slightly less obvious culprits than speeding, they can actually be as or more costly.
 Hard braking and cornering puts stress on your fleet in a couple of ways.
 For starters, these are dangerous driving behaviors and can lead to accidents that can hit your bottom line with repair costs and higher insurance premiums.
 Beyond that, these tendencies put additional strain on the vehicles in your fleet, likely raising repair and maintenance costs.